National Intelligence Organization: Moldova

 In 2018, Turkish together with Moldovan intelligence services detained at least six Turkish nationals employed at a private chain of high schools in Moldova.
 All were teachers or students at the Horizont Turkish high-school private chain, which is seen as close to the Fethullah Gulen.

 Norway

 The Gülen-aligned Stockholm Center for Freedom accused the Norwegian Islamist religious organizations that are affiliated with Turkish government that were illegally profiling and intelligence gathering activities on Turks who are believed to be affiliated with Gülen movement in Norway.

 Serbia

-In 2015, Matthew Aid wrote that according to reports spies from Turkey is among the most active in Serbia.
+In 2015, Matthew Aid wrote that according to reports spies from Turkey are among the most active in Serbia.
 Turkey organize and finance the movement of Bosniaks for the secession of the Raška region.

 Sweden

-According to the Gülen-aligned Stockholm Center for Freedom, an investigation was launched on suspicion of unlawful intelligence gathering and illegal “mapping” against opposition circles in Sweden.
+According to the Gülen-aligned Stockholm Center for Freedom, an investigation was launched on suspicion of unlawful intelligence gathering and illegal "mapping" against opposition circles in Sweden.